MWATelescope/mwa_trigger/docs/voevent_handling.rst

 The web application listens for VOevents (`Notes on VOEvents <https://voevent.readthedocs.io/en/latest/>`_) broadcast by the `4pisky network <https://4pisky.org/voevents/>`_ and a few other private networks.
-These VOEvents are parsed using :py:meth:`mwa_trigger.parse_xml.parsed_VOEvent` to handle the telescope dependent formatting and extracting the relevant data to the database.
+These VOEvents are parsed using :py:meth:`tracet.parse_xml.parsed_VOEvent` to handle the telescope dependent formatting and extracting the relevant data to the database.

 The VOEvents are grouped into TriggerEvents if they're likely the same source (within 100 seconds and a